-The ALSET is compulsory for most applicants applying for entry into any of Deakin University's undergraduate law degree programs: Arts/Law, Commerce/Law, Criminology/Law, International Studies/Law, Law (off campus), Law (on campus), Law/Science and Management/Law.
+The ALSET is compulsory for most applicants applying for entry into any of Deakin University's undergraduate law degree programs: Arts/Law, Commerce/Law, Criminology/Law, International Studies/Law, Law (cloud (online) mode), Law (campus learning), Law/Science, Property and Real Estate/Law and Management/Law.

-You are exempt from sitting the ALSET if you:
+You are exempt from sitting the ALSET if you have:

-Only the School of Law has the authority to give advice on whether you are required to sit the test.
-If you sit the ALSET overseas through ACER in 2012 you will not be able to apply for the test through VTAC.
+Please Note: If you sit the ALSET overseas through ACER in 2013 you will not be able to apply for the test through VTAC.